-Breathing in aerosols (very fine water droplets) contaminated with legionella or particulates may cause serious pneumonia, the so-called Legionnaire’s disease.
-Drinking water contaminated with legionella presents no health risk.
-Individuals with weakened immune systems, chronic lung infections and smokers have a higher infection risk.
-Transmission from human to human is not possible.
+Inhalation of legionella-contaminated aerosols (finest water droplets) or fine dusts can lead to severe pneumonia, the so-called Legionnaires' disease.
+Drinking water contaminated with legionella does not pose a health risk.
+People with weakened immune systems, chronic lung disease, and smokers are at increased risk.
+Transmission from person to person is not possible.

 In Europe, Legionnaires' disease is mainly caused by Legionella pneumophila.
 However, there are also other Legionella species that are widespread in the environment and can also lead to infection under certain circumstances.
 Increasingly, cases of Legionnaires' disease caused by the species Legionella longbeachae are being recorded worldwide, particularly in Australia, but also in Europe.
 The risk of contracting Legionnaires' disease by inhaling fine dust particles containing Legionella from plant soil or compost is very low: In 2009, two cases were documented by AGES.
 In Australia, where infections with Legionella longbeachae are more widespread, plant soil is labelled with a risk notice and it is recommended to moisten the soil before use to avoid dust formation, to wear gardening gloves and to wash hands thoroughly after work.
 Wearing fine dust respirators is also sometimes advised for handling plant soil.